mediar-ai/screenpipe/README.md

 ## Overview
 Turn your screen into actions (using LLMs).
 Inspired by `adept.ai`, `rewind.ai`, `Apple Shortcut`.
 Rust + WASM.

 Would love this product with an amazing UI and simple to use like Rewind?
-[Get 50% off now](https://buy.stripe.com/5kA6p7gSG3NwesweV0):
+[Pay once, use forever, 50% off now](https://buy.stripe.com/5kA6p7gSG3NwesweV0):

 - Refunded anytime you want (just dm me on x.com/@louis030195)
 - 50% off the production-ready version that will allow you to use this daily, in addition to support the development.